litexlang/litex-official-documents/Homepage.md

 The Litex ecosystem is thriving. `pylitex` is the Python package that allows you to call Litex, and at the same time being able to use all the AI tools and scientific computation packages.
 The smooth integration of Litex into your existing workflow is also the strength of Litex.

 Litex is a language full of potential.
 Join us to build the future of reasoning together!

+---

+*Visit [Official Website](https://litexlang.com/) to learn more about Litex.
+Our community is on [Zulip](https://litex.zulipchat.com/join/c4e7foogy6paz2sghjnbujov/).
+Visit [Tutorial](https://litexlang.com/doc/Tutorial/Introduction) to learn how to use Litex and try some examples.
+Source code of Litex is on [Github](https://github.com/litexlang/golitex).
+Source of tutorial is on [Github](https://github.com/litexlang/litex-tutorial).
+Complete [challenges](https://litexlang.com/collaboration) on the Litex website, or collaborate on a partner project — earn impact rewards!
+Visit [Start](https://litexlang.com/doc/Start) to start using Litex (online, locally, in Python, in Jupyter Notebook, etc.).*

 ## Contact & Contribute to Litex